 In the US, skin cancer is the most commonly diagnosed type, with over 2 million new cases expected yearly.
 With so many lives being affected by this disease all the time, it’s no wonder it’s on the minds of people all over the nation.
 It’s commonly known that early diagnosis is the key to successful […]

 Skin cancer is a condition that affects millions of new lives every year.
 Being the most prevalent form of cancer in the US, you would be hard pressed to find someone who didn’t at least know another who has battled against this disease.
-Dr. Perri is never surprised when residents of Conroe and The Woodlands […]
+Dr. Perri is never surprised when residents ask about signs and symptoms […]

 If you find yourself with a questionable mole, lump, or other growth on your skin, it may be necessary to perform a skin cancer biopsy.
-The Woodlands and Conroe patients often want to know more about the procedure, such as how to prepare, and what it involves, so they can help put their minds at […]
+Patients often want to know more about the procedure, such as how to prepare, and what it involves, so they can help put their minds at ease.
+Right off the […]

 With some things in life, a few days don’t make much of a difference: mowing the lawn, repainting your deck, paying that enormous summer utility bill.
 When it comes to skin cancer, though, every day counts – a truth Dr. Anthony J. Perri knows all too well.
 Once upon a time, his father was diagnosed […]